fortiql/data-forge/docs/articles/cdc-for-bronze.md

 - sets `wal_level=logical`, `max_replication_slots=16`, `max_wal_senders=16`, `wal_keep_size=256MB`;
 - creates or updates the `cdc_reader` role with `REPLICATION` and `SELECT` on `demo.public` tables;
 - keeps `demo_publication` aligned with every table in `demo.public`.

+Two Postgres primitives make this work:

+- **Replication slot** – a logical slot (here `demo_slot`) pegs the database to an LSN for a given consumer.
+Postgres retains WAL segments until the slot confirms they were consumed.
+Debezium binds to this slot so it can resume exactly where it left off, even across restarts.
+- **Publication** – a named list of tables that expose change events. `demo_publication` advertises every table in `demo.public`; Debezium subscribes to it so new tables appear without rebuilding the connector.
+Slots and publications together let Debezium stream only the intended tables while protecting WAL from being pruned beneath the connector.

 Credentials live in `.env` and `docker-compose.yml` passes them into Postgres and Debezium.
 Logical replication decodes WAL into inserts, updates, and deletes.
 Not raw bytes.
 Actual intent.
 One publication gives us schema-by-schema control without rebuilding slots.